brthomiu/Ston-Pizza-Notes/README.md

 # Version Notes

+## Current Release - 0.4a - 4/15/2023

+  - Users can now search for recipes from the recipes page
+    - Ability to search by name, author, ingredients, or recipe

-## Current version - 0.3a - 4/12/2023
+## Version - 0.3a - 4/12/2023

  - Added ability for users to love recipes
     - Displays how many "loves" each recipe has
  - Added toast notifications for various success/error messages
  - Updated styles for a more consistent user experience

 ---

 ## Upcoming features - to be implemented soon

-- Add character limits for all input fields

 - Ability to add image(s) to recipe
     - Looking at Imagekit CDN